 - Checklist: Preparing to Meet with your Attorney after a Motor Vehicle Accident

 If you've been in a car accident in your company car, you may need legal assistance.
-Or if you’ve been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee to be made whole again.
-There are many factors to consider, but the best way to handle the situation is to get your case reviewed for free by an experienced personal injury attorney today.
+Or if you've been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee to be made whole again.
+There are many factors to consider, but the best way to handle the situation is to discuss your situation with an experienced car accident attorney today.